-Over mount sinks are installed into an unpolished, and subsequently unseen, cutout in the worktop.
+Overmount (inset) sinks are installed into an unpolished, and subsequently unseen cutout.
 These sinks generally include the tap hole and drainer area.
-The most popular material used for these sinks is stainless steel.
-Stainless steel is easy to keep clean and will not rust.
-Alternative materials used in the manufacture of over-mount sinks are ceramic, resin and glass.
-These sinks are often used in utilities more than in main kitchen areas.
+Stainless steel is popular as it is easy to keep clean and will not rust.
+Overmount sinks are also available in ceramic, resin and glass, and are much easier to change over if damaged.

-Belfast sinks are popular in more ‘traditional style’ kitchens, Belfast sinks are generally manufactured from ceramic, but are also available in stainless steel.
-Luxury worktops usually overhang a belfast sink at the sides and rear, and include a drip groove cut into the underside of the worktop to help divert water back down into the base of the sink.
+Belfast sinks are popular in more traditional style kitchens.
+Often manufactured from ceramic, but also available in stainless steel.
+Specialist worktops usually overhang a belfast sink at the sides and rear, and include a drip groove cut into the underside of the worktop, used to help divert water back down into the base of the sink.
 Tap holes are most often cut into the worktop, likewise drainer grooves can be added if required.